mirrorwarp/cloud-server/README.md

 To use a local cloud variable server in forkphorus, you can use the `chost` URL parameter, for example: https://forkphorus.github.io/?chost=ws://localhost:9080/

-You can do a similar thing in TurboWarp with the `cloud_host` URL parameter: https://turbowarp.org/?cloud_host=ws://localhost:9080/
+You can do a similar thing in MirrorWarp with the `cloud_host` URL parameter: https://mirrorwarp.github.io/?cloud_host=ws://localhost:9080/

 ## Configuration